-Twelve Weeks Ended
+Forty Weeks Ended ıded

-Februa ary 16, 2007 Febru ary 17, 2006
+August 31, 2007 Se ptember 1, 2006

-Net income \$ 7,065 \$ 5,644
+Net income : \$: 22,305 \$ 21,106

-Change in foreign currency translation 1,171 326
+Change in foreign currency translation 3,103 5,578

+•

-Comprehensive income \$ 8,236 \$ 5,970
+Comprehensive income : \$ 25,408 \$ 26,684

-13. Accounting Pronouncements
+12. Accounting Pronouncements

-In June 2006, the Financial Accounting Standards Board's ("FASB") issued Interpretation 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), which clarifies the accounting for uncertainty income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
+In June 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), which clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
 CRA expects to adopt FIN 48 in fiscal 2008.
-CRA is in the process of evaluating the impact that FIN 48 will have on its consolidated financial statements.
+CRA is in the process of evaluating the impact that FIN 48 will have on its consolidated statement of income or financial condition.

-In June 2006, the EITF reached a conclusion on EITF Issue No. 06-3 "How Taxes Collected from Customers and Remitted to Governmental Authorities Should Be Presented in the Income Statement".
+In June 2006, the EITF reached a conclusion on EITF Issue No. 06-3, "How Taxes Collected from Customers and Remitted to Governmental Authorities Should Be Presented in the Income Statement".
 The scope of EITF Issue No. 06-3 includes any tax assessed by a governmental authority that is both imposed on and concurrent with a specific revenue-producing transaction between a seller and a customer, and may include, but is not limited to, sales, use, value added, and some excise taxes.
 The EITF Issue No. 06-3 requires that the presentation of taxes on either a gross basis (included in revenues and costs) or a net basis (excluded from revenues) is an accounting policy decision that should be disclosed.
-EITF Issue No. 06-3 should be applied to financial reports for interim and annual reporting periods beginning after December 15, 2006.
-CRA expects to adopt EITF Issue No. 06-3 in its second quarter of fiscal 2007.
-CRA does not believe that the adoption of EITF Issue No. 06-3 will have a significant impact on its consolidated statement of income or financial condition.
+CRA collects goods and services and value added taxes from customers and records these amounts on a net basis, which is within the scope of EITF Issue No. 06-3.
+CRA adopted EITF Issue No. 06-3 in the second quarter of fiscal 2007.
+The adoption of EITF Issue No. 06-3 did not have any impact on CRA's consolidated statement of income or financial condition.